Todd Kohlhepp's house

 Area Information

-Moore is a small community in Spartanburg County, which is in the northwest of South Carolina.
+Moore is a small community in Spartanburg County in northwest South Carolina.

-📍 Windsong Way is accessible via Kingsley Park Drive, which is 0.2 miles east of the intersection between South Carolina Highway 417 and Moore Duncan Highway.
+📍 Windsong Way is accessible via Kingsley Park Drive, which is 0.2 miles east of the intersection of South Carolina Highway 417 and Moore-Duncan Highway.

 Visualize on map